What is a VFX Consultant?

 A VFX Consultant is a crucial member of the Visual Effects department in the film industry.
 They play a pivotal role in advising on the technical and creative aspects of visual effects in a film, ensuring that the visual effects align with the overall vision of the project.

-What role does a VFX Consultant play?
+What skills does a VFX Consultant need?

 Becoming a VFX Consultant typically requires a strong background in visual effects, computer graphics, or a related field.
 While a formal college education in fields such as visual effects, animation, or computer science can be beneficial, practical experience and a solid portfolio showcasing expertise in visual effects are often just as important.